mikewgd/console-log/README.md

 2. That's it!

 ## Parameters
 Currently, height is the only available parameter.
-Simple append ?<HeightInPixels> to the src attribute in the script tag for Console Log.
+Simple append ?<HeightInPixels> to the src attribute in the script tag.

 Ex: /js/console.min.js?400